Quail Management/Farming

 Brooding

-- During the first week, the temperature of the brooder is 35°C or 95F.
+• During the first week, the brooder’s temperature is 35°C or 95F.

 Weekly temp.